sarvjeets/irun/README.md

 You can then interactively run commands from the file using the following
 keys:

+- Arrow keys: Move up or down.
-- 'e': Execute the command on the current line.
+- Enter: Execute the currently highlighted command.
-- 'E': Edit the current line before executing.
+- 'e': Edit the current line before executing.
-- 'j': Move to the next line.
-- 'k': Move to the previous line.
 - 'q': Quit

 Anytime in between you can use the tmux session as usual.
 For example, you can move to the shell by pressing Ctrl-B ; and then move back to the command window by pressing Ctrl-B ; again.

-## Known bugs

-Some known bugs:

-- Terminal resizing while irun session is active doesn't work.
-- The implementation can be optimized quit a bit.